Investigators probe cause of school bus crash that killed 2

 "My heart just dropped.
 You hear the name of the school ... ," she said before trailing off.

 Paramus schools superintendent Michele Robinson said the district was canceling school trips for the rest of the year.
-According to the school district's website, schools were scheduled to open Friday but evening activities were canceled, and PARCC testing was canceled for Friday and next Monday.
+Schools were open Friday, with crisis counselors due to be on hand to help students and staff.
+But evening activities were canceled, and PARCC testing was canceled for Friday and next Monday.

 At a news conference, Gov. Phil Murphy confirmed one adult and one student were killed but didn't identify them.
 Murphy said the truck driver was hospitalized, but officials didn't reveal his condition.